History of feminism: Suffrage

-The women's right to vote, with its legislative representation, represented a paradigm shift where women would no longer be treated as second-class citizens without a voice.
-The women's suffrage campaign is the most deeply embedded campaign of the past 250 years.

-At first, suffrage was treated as a lower priority.
-The French Revolution accelerated this, with the assertions of Condorcet and de Gouges, and the women who led the 1789 march on Versailles.
+At first, women's suffrage was treated as a lower priority by most governments.
+This, however, started to change with the French Revolution; while it did not give women any political say whatsoever, it did elevate the status of women through their participation in the revolution, like in the Women's March on Versailles.
+Women's suffrage became a topic that started to be taken seriously, with Condorcet's On The Admission of Women to the Rights of Citizenship and de Gouges' Declaration of the Rights of Woman.
 In 1793, the Society of Revolutionary Republican Women was founded, and originally included suffrage on its agenda before it was suppressed at the end of the year.
-As a gesture, this showed that issue was now part of the European political agenda.

 German women were involved in the Vormärz, a prelude to the 1848 revolution.
 In Italy, Clara Maffei, Cristina Trivulzio Belgiojoso, and Ester Martini Currica were politically active in the events leading up to 1848.
 In Britain, interest in suffrage emerged from the writings of Wheeler and Thompson in the 1820s, and from Reid, Taylor, and Anne Knight in the 1840s.
 While New Zealand was the first sovereign state where women won the right to vote (1893), they did not win the right to stand in elections until later.
 The Australian State of South Australia was the first sovereign state in the world to officially grant full suffrage to women (in 1894).